zeyuz35/zeyuz35.github.io/docs/data/notes/fHzGITjWkNNkiwsQpdex4.md

   - the dynamic factors can be interpreted as the primitive shocks which propagate through the economy, in the context of factor models
   - Even if one is not inclined to believe in a change in dynamics of the factors, it could be more easily argued that a change in the variance of the idiosyncratic shocks to the factors is believable

+A break in the factor VAR dynamics is also something that [@stock_chapter_2016] explicitly calls for.
+They note that at least some of the tests proposed by the literature thus far will have some power against these sorts of breaks in factor dynamics, and the result of these tests is quite ambiguous for the purposes of interpretation.

+They also note that [@cheng_shrinkage_2016]'s normalization of the factor innovations to be homoskedastic implies that the a break in the factor innovation errors will show up as a break in loadings.
+However, this latter point is unclear.

 #### How to model breaks in dynamics?

 Literature linking the dynamic factors and the static factors tends to be scarce.